dc0d/dc0d.github.io/content/posts/2020/dialogue-ii.md

 Edmond :: It certainly does have many objective aspects - based on which, many principles and practices are based.
 It is a long story.
 We will come back to that.

-Niklas :: You say it in a way that sounds there are that many things to learn about Software Development!

-Edmond :: Do you have a car?

-Niklas :: Yes.
-An old BMW.

-Edmond :: Do you think if you can build me a BMW?
-I mean building every bit of it?

-Niklas :: That needs far more than one specialty!
-Let alone one man!

-Edmond :: Can you build me an Amazon?
-Or a Google?
-Or just a Notepad clone?
-Notepad is a pretty simple piece of software, right?

-Niklas :: These are totally different questions and I am not getting a nice vibe from you right now.

-Edmond :: Indeed they are different questions.
-Now my question is why in the world should someone think there is nothing to learn about Software Development?
-Why do you think being able to use a laptop and entering some code into it and get something on the screen is Software Development?
-I mean; where this assumption comes from that there is nothing there to learn when it comes to Software Development?
-Why do you think it's all about coding and being a "tool-expert"?

 Niklas :: How _Quality_ works anyway?
 In that _Golden Tetrahedron_ of yours.

 Edmond :: When _Quality_ degrades, for the same amount of money, you get less scope.
 It’s not possible to have a stream of features to compete in the market.
 Every "temporary" hack; every piece of entangled code, disrupts that steam of features.
 Those things that we strive for - reacting to changes in business requirements, as fast and as reliable as possible - are out of _scope_ now.

 {{</convo>}}

-Niklas thinking to himself; "I want to hear his answer".

 ## Write Quality Into Code